zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

             - The deeplink URL to the app of the payment method.
 Currently only available for ``bancontact``.

-              .. warning:: You should check if your consumer is having the required app on their mobile phone before redirecting to this URL.
-Mobile operating systems will ignore this URL if they do not have the correct app in place.
+              .. warning:: You should check if your consumer has the required app on their mobile device before redirecting to this URL.
+Mobile operating systems will ignore the redirect to this URL if they do not have the correct app is not installed.

           * - ``changePaymentState``